rss logo

 • Select the Active Directory Enrollment Policy and click Next to continue:

-• Select the EAP-TLS Policy that we previously set and click Enroll:
+• Select the EAP-TLS Policy we defined earlier and click on Enroll:

-• Simply click Finish once the enrollment process is over:
+• Simply click on Finish when the enrollment process is complete:

-• After refreshing, you should see your Client Authentication certificate:
+• After refreshing, you should see your Client Authentication certificate in the user certificate store:

 • Go to User Configuration > Policies > Windows Settings > Security Settings > Public Key Policies and edit the Certificate Services Client - Auto-Enrollment policy:

-• Enable the Configuration Model and check the boxes to enable the automation of renewing certificates:
+• Enable the Configuration Model and check the boxes to enable automatic certificate renewal:

 C:\> gpupdate

-The supplicants can now connect to the WPA Enterprise WiFi Access using EAP-TLS.
+The supplicants should now be able to connect to WPA Enterprise WiFi Access using EAP-TLS.

 References